Metalnem/sharpfuzz/README.md

 the instrumented library to it, along with all of its dependencies.
-To do that, copy both ```Jil.dll``` and ```Sigil.dll``` to the root directory of the project, and then add the following elements to your project file:
+To do that, copy both ```Jil.dll``` and ```Sigil.dll``` to the root directory of the project, and then add the following element to your project file:

 ```xml